-It's the start of a new year – no better time to set new goals for your business for the year to come.
+To be successful and grow your business, you should consider reviewing and setting new goals for your business.
 So what objectives should you be setting, and what's the key to achieving them?

 Why?
 A predictable place to start perhaps, but serious cash flow problems not only threaten your business's survival and growth – they can also waste lots of your time and energy.